DylanParenzee/learn_journ/README.md

 Practiced grabbing user input from froms and storing info within lists to be used later.
 Pretty simple as long as the proper order and scope is followed.

+<b>Wednesday 22.12.21</b>
+Today I learned and practiced;
+- Revison of past session
+- Input and Change events
+- input events exercise
+- Event bubbling
+- Event Delegation

+Practiced all the above and made sure to practice the past exercises for this module aswell, I have enjoyed the DOM events module and feel like I have a much better understanding of how user input is intergrated into modern websites.
+Need to keep practicing to make sure I am comfortable with it all.